-There has been a lot of discussion of late as to whether leaders are born or made.
-Many will say that leaders are born of the occasion, others are convinced that innate talent is either born in us, or not.
+Are leaders born or made?
+Many say leaders are born of the occasion; others are convinced that innate talent is born in us or not.